WELCOME TO THE SAN DIEGO MOSAIC SCHOOL!

 Learn the fine art of mosaic technique and methodology in San Diego, California, USA taught by nationally acclaimed mosaic artist and designer KIM EMERSON.
 No previous experience is necessary.
 All you need is a passion for color, texture, design, and an openness for creativity!

 We guarantee spaces on a first come – first serve basis.
-If you are NOT already on our contact list, and you would like to take a workshop in the near future, please inform us of your email address via telephone or email.
+If you are NOT already on our contact list, and you would like to take a workshop in the future, please inform us of your email address via telephone or email.

 SPONTANEOUS MOSAIC METHOD